Critical Fermions with Spontaneously Broken Scale Symmetry: Gross-Neveu Theory

 At short distances, the mass term $\propto m$ and the four fermion (4F) interaction $\propto g$ are relevant operators, while the 6F coupling $h$ is exactly marginal.
-Consequently, small deviations $\delta m(\Lambda)$ and $\delta g(\Lambda)$ at the high scale $\Lambda$ and the value of the 6F coupling $h_*$ characterise UV-complete RG trajectories running from the UV to the IR.
+Consequently, small deviations $\delta m(\Lambda)$ and $\delta g(\Lambda)$ at the high scale $\Lambda$ and the value of the 6F coupling $h_*$ characterise UV-complete renormalisation group (RG) trajectories running from the UV to the IR.
 If the 6F coupling $h_*$ is taken to vanish, the theory is additionally invariant under a discrete parity symmetry \cite{ZinnJustin:1991yn,ZinnJustin:2002ru}, \be \psi \to \gamma^5 \psi, \quad \psib \to - \psib \gamma^5\,. \ee It then follows that theories are either strictly massless $(\delta g>0)$, or massive $(\delta g<0$ or $\delta m\neq 0$) owing to the dynamical or explicit breaking of parity symmetry.

-If the 6F coupling $h_*$ is non-zero, parity symmetry is absent and explicit mass terms or (2n+1)F interactions are permitted.
+If the 6F coupling $h_*$ is non-zero, parity symmetry is absent and explicit mass terms or parity-odd (4n+2)F interactions are permitted.
 For $\delta m\neq 0$, mass is generated explicitly.
-For $\delta m=0$ and $\delta g<0$ with $|h_*|< h_*^{\rm crit}$, mass is generated dynamically through strong interactions, while for $\delta m=0$ and $\delta g>0$ with $|h_*|< h_*^{\rm crit}$, theories remain strictly massless.
+For $\delta m=0$ and $\delta g<0$ with $|h_*|< h_*^{\rm crit}$, mass is generated dynamically through strong interactions, while for $\delta m=0$ and $\delta g>0$ with $|h_*|< h_*^{\rm crit}$, theories remain strictly massless, and parity symmetry ``emerges'' in the infrared \cite{Cresswell-Hogg:2022lgg}.
 In this work, we investigate the critical endpoint $|h_*|= h_*^{\rm crit}$ to show that scale symmetry is broken spontaneously leading to a fermion mass without the breaking of any other symmetry.